jjackson19862017/WeddingBookingSystem/README.md

 Modified View All Customers to show less information, to make it less confusing on the end user.

 The View Button will bring up a customers profile page so that they can see all their details, will work on that next.

+### 16th - Created Customers View Page

+Renamed the customers details page to just customers.

+Created a Customers View Page to show all the information relating to the bride and groom and if they have an event.